liskitaliangroup/liskitbash/README.md

 #Liskit Bash
-This is a very simple script that helps me to update or install a brand new Lisk client on my machine
+This is a very simple script that wrap the official Lisk installation script.
+It helps me to update or install a brand new Lisk client on my machines.

 ##Functions
 The script actually accepts two commands